 Licenses for apps

 To create or update an app, you need a Power BI Pro or Premium Per User (PPU) license.
 For app consumers, there are two options.

-- The workspace for this app is in a Power BI Premium capacity: Business users without Power BI Pro or Premium Per User (PPU) licenses in your organization can view app content.
-However, they can't copy the reports, or create reports based on the underlying datasets.
-Read What is Power BI Premium? for details.
+If the workspace for this app is in a Power BI Premium capacity/F64 or higher Fabric capacity: Business users without Power BI Pro or Premium Per User (PPU) licenses in your organization can view app content.
+However, they can't copy the reports, or create reports based on the underlying semantic models.
+Read these articles for details:

 Create and publish your app

 When the content in your workspace is ready, you can start the publishing process.
 You decide how many different audience groups you need.
 Then you choose which content you want to publish to each audience.
 You can create up to 25 audience groups in one app.

 In the workspace list view, select Create app to start the process of creating and publishing an app from the workspace.

 On the Setup tab, give it a name and add a description to help people find the app.
 You can also set a theme color, add a link to a support site, and specify contact information.